wang-sharon/wang-sharon.github.io/index.md

 # About Me
 I am a researcher interested in interpersonal and gender-based violence.
 Drawing concepts from intersectional feminism and social justice, I aim to examine the ways that individual and contextual factors intersectionally influence the experience and outcomes of sexual violence and intimate partner violence.

-I am currently a research specialist in the [Social and Behavioral Development Lab](https://lilab.waisman.wisc.edu/) at the Waisman Center \(University of Wisconsin-Madison\), working with [Dr. James Li](https://lilab.waisman.wisc.edu/staff/li-james/).
+I am an incoming clinical psychology PhD student at the University of Washington where I will be advised by [Dr. William H. George](https://psych.uw.edu/directory/2743).
+Previously, I was a research specialist in the [Social and Behavioral Development Lab](https://lilab.waisman.wisc.edu/) at the Waisman Center \(University of Wisconsin-Madison\), working with Dr. James Li.

 In my spare time, I like to travel, hike, paint, and annoy my [cat](https://www.instagram.com/juno_thefloof/).